-Our effective tax rate for fiscal 2023 differs from the U.S. statutory rate primarily due to a portion of our earnings that are taxed at different rates from the U.S. statutory rate, the effect of waived deductions under Section 59A, the benefit of stock compensation deductions, withholding taxes related to customer payments in certain foreign jurisdictions in which we conduct business, and the impact of the valuation allowance we maintain against our U.S. federal and state deferred tax assets.
+Our estimated effective tax rate for the periods presented differs from the U.S. statutory rate primarily due to a portion of our earnings which are taxed at different rates than the U.S. statutory rate, offset by waived deductions under Section 59A and the impact of the valuation allowance we maintain against our U.S. federal and state deferred tax assets.